codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 ## Disabling Swipe Events

+If we want to **disable swipe in a particular direction**, check out this [custom ViewPager that swipes in only one direction](http://stackoverflow.com/questions/19602369/how-to-disable-viewpager-from-swiping-in-one-direction/34076649#34076649) using a custom class extending `ViewPager` that intercepts the swipe touch events.

-In certain situations your app might want to have a `ViewPager` that allows switching pages using an indicator but that **doesn't intercept swipe events**.
+In certain situations your app might even want to have a `ViewPager` that allows switching pages using an indicator but that **doesn't intercept swipe events at all**.
 This is usually because we want to have the swipe events perform another action rather than change the page.

 The first step is to define a custom `ViewPager` [subclass called LockableViewPager](https://gist.github.com/nesquena/898db22a38747bd9bc19).
 The class inherits from ViewPager and includes a new method called `setSwipeable` to control if swipe events are enabled or not.
 Copy [this class](https://gist.github.com/nesquena/898db22a38747bd9bc19) into your project.
 Make sure to change your layout file accordingly: